smithclay/otlp2parquet/docs/developers/architecture.md

 # Architecture

-This document details the architectural design of `otlp2parquet`, emphasizing its core principles, platform-specific considerations, and the role of Apache OpenDAL as a unified storage abstraction.
+This document outlines the architectural design of `otlp2parquet`, its core principles, and its different runtimes.

+## Core Principles

+The architecture separates the **essence** (the pure OTLP-to-Parquet conversion logic) from the **accident** (platform-specific I/O and networking).
+This results in a pure, deterministic core that is adapted for different environments.

-### Default + Constrained Runtimes
+### Execution Runtimes

+`otlp2parquet` supports multiple execution runtimes:

-*   **Server Mode (Default):** This is the full-featured implementation, providing a robust Axum HTTP server with multi-backend storage capabilities.
+*   **Server Mode (Default):** A full-featured implementation that uses an Axum HTTP server with multi-backend storage capabilities.
-*   **Lambda & Cloudflare (Constrained Runtimes):** These are specialized cases that leverage the same core processing logic but operate under platform-specific limitations (e.g., S3-only for Lambda, R2-only for Cloudflare Workers due to WASM constraints).
+*   **Lambda & Cloudflare (Constrained Runtimes):** Specialized runtimes that use the same core logic but operate under platform-specific limitations (e.g., S3-only for Lambda, R2-only for Cloudflare Workers).

-## High-Level Architecture Diagram
+## High-Level Diagram

-The following diagram illustrates the flow of data and the separation of concerns within `otlp2parquet`:
+This diagram shows the data flow and separation of concerns within `otlp2parquet`:

 ```
 ┌─────────────────────────────────────────┐